apoorv-j/Processing-Four-Balls/README.md

 # Processing-Four-Balls
-Processing application in Java using procedural programming
+Processing application in Java using Procedural and Object-Oriented programming.

 ## Screenshot